Temptin/SkypeExport/README.md

 * It even outputs the complete history for people you have long-since deleted from your contact list!
 * ...and much more (actually, that's all the major stuff, so not that much more ;)).

+## Binaries

+* You can find pre-compiled binaries for your platform at: https://github.com/Temptin/SkypeExport/releases

 ## Compiling

 * Windows compilation is done using Visual Studio or the compiler of your choice.